noe-von-eiff/sudoku-solver/README.md

 +-----------------------------+
 ```
 ### `solve()`
-This function simply tries its best to solve the board.
+This method simply tries its best to solve the board.
 The strategies it uses to do so are
 explained in the `Explanations` section.
 ```rust
 sudoku.solve()